FaiazArRafi/Speakizy-academy-client/README.md

 ### Courses

 * In courses page, you can read about all the languages available and choose your any language to learn.
-If you choose any language then click 'See Details' button.
+If you want to pick any language then click 'See Details' button.
 * In details page you see the details feature about the course.
 If you want to enroll in our course then press 'Get Premium Access' and login your with your email & password.
 * In the checkout page you can confirm your enrollment by clicking 'Enroll now'.